Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-11-adrenal-stimulant-rife-3d-frequencies.md

 The frequencies for adrenal stimulant are:

-- 10 hz: This frequency helps to balance the brain waves and induce a state of relaxation and calmness.
+- 10 hz: This frequency helps to balance the brainwaves and induce a state of relaxation and calmness.
 It also stimulates the production of serotonin, a neurotransmitter that regulates mood, sleep, and appetite.
 - 20 hz: This frequency helps to increase energy and alertness.
 It also stimulates the production of beta-endorphin, a natural painkiller and mood enhancer.
 - 2250 hz: This frequency helps to stimulate the adrenal glands and boost their function.
 It also helps to detoxify the body and improve blood circulation.